1920 United States presidential election: Results

-Nearly two-thirds of the counties (1,949) were carried by the Republicans.
-The Democrats carried only 1,101 counties, a smaller number than Alton Parker had carried in 1904 and consequently the smallest number during the Fourth Party System until that point (Al Smith would carry even fewer in 1928).
-Not a single county was carried by the Democrats in the Pacific section, where they had carried 76 in 1916.
-In the Mountain section Cox carried only thirteen counties, seven of them located in New Mexico bordering Texas, whereas Wilson carried all but twenty-one Mountain Section counties in 1916.
+The Republican ticket carried nearly two-thirds of the counties (1,949).
+Democrats carried only 1,101 counties, fewer than Alton Parker had carried in 1904 and consequently the fewest during the Fourth Party System until that point (Al Smith would carry even fewer in 1928).
+Harding carried every county in the Pacific section, where Wilson had carried 76 in 1916.
+In the Mountain section Cox carried only thirteen counties, seven of them in New Mexico bordering Texas, whereas Wilson carried all but twenty-one Mountain Section counties in 1916.
 At least one county was lost in every section in the Union and in every state except South Carolina and Mississippi.
 Eleven counties in Texas recorded a plurality for Ferguson.
 With the tipping point state of Rhode Island being decided by a 31.2 percent margin, the 1920 election has the largest margin of victory in the tipping point state in American history.

 Wilson had won the support of Americans of German, Italian, Irish, or Jewish descent in the 1916 election, but Cox lost in all of those demographics and received less support from Jewish voters than Debs.
 Harding received support from over 90 percent of black voters.

 The distribution of the county vote accurately represents the overwhelming character of the majority vote.
 Harding received 60.35 percent of the total vote, the largest percentage in the Fourth Party System, exceeding Franklin D. Roosevelt's in 1932.
 Although the Democratic share was 34.13 percent, in no section did its voting share sink below 24 percent, and in three sections, the Democrats topped the poll.
-The Democratic Party was still a significant opposition on national terms, even though Cox won only eleven states and had fewer votes in the electoral college than Parker had won in 1904.
+The Democratic Party was still a significant opposition on national terms, even though Cox won only eleven states and had fewer votes in the Electoral College than Parker had won in 1904.
 More than two-thirds of the Cox vote was in states carried by Harding.
 The distribution of the vote by counties, and the study of percentages in sections, states, and counties, seem to show that it was Wilson and foreign policies that received the brunt of attack, not the Democratic Party and the domestic proposals of the period 1896–1914.
-This is one of three elections since the Civil War (along with 1924 and 1996) where national turnout was below 50 percent.
+This is one of three elections since the Civil War (along with those of 1924 and 1996) in which national voter turnout was below 50 percent.

 This was also the third presidential election in which both major party candidates were registered in the same home state; the others have been in 1860, 1904, 1940, 1944, and 2016.
 The eleven states of the former Confederacy provided 5.83% of Harding's votes, with him taking 35.09% of the vote in that region.